Editorial Integrity

 4. Investor Experience

-This is no financial metric, but an important one that lenders consider during DSCR loan application evaluation.
+This is no financial metric, but an important one that we consider during DSCR loan application evaluation.
 If you have a track record of successful investments, you are more likely to generate potential income from your property than someone just starting.

 5. Short-term Rentals/Airbnb